-DATED April 16, 2012
+DATED April 10, 2013

-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-Notice is hereby given that the annual and special meeting (the "Meeting") of holders of common shares ("Shareholders") of Sierra Wireless, Inc. (the "Corporation") will be held at the Corporation's head office at 13811 Wireless Way, Richmond, British Columbia, Canada, on Thursday, May 24, 2012 at 3:00 p.m., Vancouver time, for the following purposes:
+Notice is hereby given that the annual meeting (the "Meeting") of holders of common shares ("Shareholders") of Sierra Wireless, Inc. (the "Corporation") will be held at the Corporation's head office at 13811 Wireless Way, Richmond, British Columbia, Canada, on Thursday, May 16, 2013 at 3:00 p.m., Pacific time, for the following purposes:

-- 1. To receive the report of the directors; - 2.
-To receive the consolidated financial statements for the year ended December 31, 2011, and the auditors' report thereon; - 3.
-To appoint KPMG LLP, Chartered Accountants, as auditors of the Corporation and to authorize the directors to fix the auditor's remuneration; - 4.
-To elect directors for the ensuing year; - 5.
-To consider and, if deemed advisable, pass an ordinary resolution authorizing and approving the continuation and the amendment and restatement of the Corporation's shareholder rights plan; and - 6.
+- 1. To receive the consolidated financial statements for the year ended December 31, 2012, and the auditors' report thereon; - 2.
+To appoint KPMG LLP, Chartered Accountants, as auditors of the Corporation and to authorize the directors to fix the auditor's remuneration; - 3.
+To elect directors for the ensuing year; and - 4.
 To transact such other business as may be properly brought before the Meeting.